codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

 {:start="4"}
 1. Select **Next** to go to the Configuration tab.
   By default you are in Form mode.
-You can toggle between the Form and YAML modes as you define the application's configuration settings.
-You can edit the YAML manifest.
+You can toggle between the Form and YAML modes as you define the application's configuration settings, and edit the YAML manifest.
 1. Define the **General** settings for the application:
   * **Repository URL**: The URL to the repo in Git where you created the YAML resource files for the application.
   * **Revision**: The branch in Git with the resource files.
   * **Path**: The folder in Git with the resource files.
   * **Namespace**: Optional.
-Create a new namespace for the application.
 For the quick start, we'll create a namespace for the application, `quick-start`.
   * **Sync Policy**: Change to **Automatic**, and select **Prune resources** to automatically remove unused resources.
-  * **Sync Options**: Select **Auto-create namespace** to ensure that our namespace is created if it doesn't exist.
+  * **Sync Options**: If you added a namespace, select **Auto-create namespace** to ensure that the namespace is created if it doesn't exist.

 {% include
    image.html